The Ultimate In Birding Tours

 Classic Philippines: Day 14 We will have another opportunity to find any species we are missing in the Davao area before heading east.
 We will make a stop at a coastal area where, in recent winters, the Critically Endangered Chinese Crested Tern has sometimes been present amongst the Black-headed Gulls and numerous Whiskered Terns, as well as smaller numbers of Gull-billed, Great Crested, Common and Little Terns.

-We should also find a good variety of shorebirds including Black-winged Stilt, Pacific Golden, Grey (or Black-bellied), Kentish, Mongolian and Greater Sand Plovers, Eurasian Whimbrel, Far Eastern Curlew, Ruddy Turnstone, Curlew Sandpiper, Red-necked Stint, Terek, Common and Marsh Sandpipers, Grey-tailed Tattler, Common Redshank and Common Greenshank.
+We should also find a good variety of shorebirds including Black-winged Stilt, Pacific Golden, Grey (or Black-bellied), Kentish, Siberian Sand and Greater Sand Plovers, Eurasian Whimbrel, Far Eastern Curlew, Ruddy Turnstone, Curlew Sandpiper, Red-necked Stint, Terek, Common and Marsh Sandpipers, Grey-tailed Tattler, Common Redshank and Common Greenshank.

 Strangely, the ubiquitous Collocalia swiftlets that occur from sea level upwards on Mindanao are treated by the IOC as conspecific with the Ridgetop Swiftlet of northern Luzon, a purely montane form, rather than as conspecific with the far more widespread Grey-rumped Swiftlet.
 That treatment certainly makes one wonder.